Calvary Kids Catechism

 Question 34: Are all people, just as they were lost through Adam, saved through Christ?

-No. Everyone is lost because of Adam, but only those who trust Jesus Christ are saved.
-God still shows kindness and gives blessings to all people.
+No. Everyone is born a sinner because of Adam, but only those who repent and believe in Jesus Christ are saved.

 Question 35: Does God show grace even to the unbeliever?